THOMASELOVE/432-classes-2024/projectA/plans.md

 # Project A Plans: Review Status

+- Accepted Plans
+- Plans currently under review by Dr. Love
+- [Plans that need a revision (due Thursday 2024-02-22 at 9 PM)](#

 ## Accepted Plans (n = 20)

 - The Project A Plan **Score** is out of 20 points.